Arham097/TypeScript/readme.md

 ### **Getters and Setters**

-Getters and setters allow controlled access to class properties.
+Getters and setters allow controlled access to class properties.<br>

-`get` retrieves a property value.
+`get` retrieves a property value.<br>
-`set` updates a property value with optional validation.
+`set` updates a property value with optional validation.<br>

 Example: